Stella-Elaine/Moffat-Bay/database/README.md

 IF you have the correct version for MySQL then start the service:
 Log into the DB

 4. `brew services start mysql`

-using `brew services restart mysql` will start/restart.
+useing `brew services restart mysql` will start/restart.

 5. type in :